Local Deployment

 ssh localhost docker info

-3. Add Server to ACT
+3. Add Server to ServOS

-Log in to your ACT dashboard.
+Log in to your ServOS dashboard.

 Go to the Servers tab.